sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 - Yes
 - That wasn't a yes/no question, it was an a, b, or c question... yes?
-- Yes, we decided to do them all
+- Yes, we decided to do them all, design by committee
-- We did reject a couple other options
-  - One option to bump the version on all of the APIs was too disruptive
-  - Another option to put everything in the index by the originator, and downstream users could add another layer of an Index didn't handle enough of our use cases (where end users want to sign and scan images themselves)

 ---

 # How does this all come together?

-- Add an Artifact manifest
+- Add an Artifact manifest (currently deferred)
 - Add a subject field to the Image and Artifact manifests
 - Add a referrers API to query the subject field
 - Clients manage a tag if the referrers API isn't available